-Illuminated River is a beacon of London’s creativity, ambition and spirit, free and accessible for all to view.
-Apart from an initial investment of £250,000 from the Olympic Reserve towards the costs of an international competition to light the bridges, Illuminated River is funded through philanthropic sources, and will continue to seek the balance from private sources rather than the public purse.
+The project is led by the Illuminated River Foundation, and has required the collaboration of London’s creative talent with statutory bodies and local communities.
+Apart from an initial investment of £250,000 from the Olympic Reserve towards the costs of an international competition, Illuminated River is funded through philanthropic sources, and will continue to seek the balance from private sources rather than the public purse.

 View the shortlisted entries for Illuminated River's initial competition to light London's bridges, which attracted over 100 submissions from artists across the world.